Jacobk12321/DIss_project/README.md

 This will open a window of the other screen allowing for updates from the client to the server.

-To close the connections use the control key + c.
+To close the connections use the control key + c or close the viewer.